soundpress/RulesOfNYC/docs/c06/index.rst

 The following work area preparation shall be followed during the conduct of pre-demolition abatement activities:

-(a) Prior to the start of abatement activities, the building owner or designated representative shall post a general notification at all main entrances to the structure.
-Postings of this notification shall be in English and Spanish, at eye level in a conspicuous well-lit place that can be viewed by the public without obstruction.
-Information provided in the notification shall include contractor, project location, that the project is regulated by NYC DEP, and the Call Center "311" for government information and services.
-The notice shall have the following heading: NOTICE OF ASBESTOS ABATEMENT, in a minimum of 2 inches sans serif, gothic or block style lettering, with the balance of the lettering of the notice to be of the same type lettering in a minimum of 1 inch size.
-The notification shall be posted throughout all abatement activities.
+(a) Prior to the start of abatement activities on asbestos projects the building owner or designated representative must post a general notification at all main entrances to the structure.
+Postings of this notification must be in English and Spanish, at eye level in a conspicuous well-lit place that can be viewed by the public without obstruction.
+Information provided in the notification must include contractor, project location, that the project is regulated by NYC DEP, and the Call Center "311" for government information and services.
+The notice must have the following heading: NOTICE OF ASBESTOS ABATEMENT, in a minimum of 2 inches sans serif, gothic or block style lettering, with the balance of the lettering of the notice to be of the same type lettering in a minimum of 1 inch size.
+The notification must be posted throughout all abatement activities.

 (b) The building shall be vacated prior to the start of abatement activities.